rustcycles/rustcycles/README.md

 #### Prevent rust-analyzer from locking the `target` directory

-Add this to your VSCode config (or something similar for your editor):
+If you're using RA with `clippy` instead of `check`, add this to your VSCode config (or something similar for your editor):

 ```json
 "rust-analyzer.server.extraEnv": {